-InnovFin - EU Finance for Innovators consists of a range of tailored products – from guarantees for intermediaries that lend to SMEs to direct loans to enterprises - helping support the smallest to the largest R&I projects in the EU and countries associated to Horizon 2020, the new EU research programme for 2014-20.
+InnovFin promotes a range of tailored debt and equity products from guarantees for intermediaries that lend to SMEs to direct loans to enterprises.
+Moreover, InnovFin provides advisory services, helping support the smallest to the largest R&I projects in the EU and countries associated to Horizon 2020.

 The European Investment Bank (EIB) and the European Investment Fund (EIF) play an important role, as entrusted entities, in implementing each financial instrument facility on behalf of and in partnership with the European Commission.

 The European Investment Bank provides loans to medium to larger companies, or guarantees to banks lending to them.
 It also provides a range of technical assistance and advisory services, in order to help project promoters to make research, development and innovation bankable.

 The European Investment Fund from its side provides guarantees to banks lending to small and medium-sized firms and small midcaps and invests in funds providing start-ups and fast-growing firms with equity, including through the new VentureEU initiative.

 In addition to the cooperation with the European Investment Bank, the EU has recently engaged in cooperation with the European Bank for Reconstruction and Development (EBRD) in order to tackle the financing gap for innovative SMEs in Romania, Bulgaria and Latvia.